ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 ---
 layout: post
-title: From zero to vim
+title: From zero to ViM
 ---

 When I say _from zero_ I mean _from none configuration_, so I will not write